-Make sure to set the volume control on the instrument in the 1 to 4 range to enable use of the Streamer for remote control of the volume, for phone calls and TV/music streaming.
+Make sure to set the volume control on the instrument in the 1 to 4 range to enable use of the Streamer for remote control, phone calls and TV/music streaming.
 Streaming cannot be initiated while the instrument volume control is set to the inactive 'click' position.

-If you use the Streamer to adjust the regular hearing instrument listening volume, the resulting volume will no longer match the indications on the volume wheel.
+If the Streamer is used to adjust the regular hearing instrument listening volume, the resulting volume will no longer match the indications on the volume wheel.
 Turning the volume control to the inactive 'click' position and back into the 1-4 range or turning the instrument off and back on will reset the volume to the setting indicated on the volume wheel.

-When adjusting the volume Streamer to the preferred level you will hear a double beep.
+When adjusting the volume to the preferred level the user will hear a double beep (if enabled).
+If the Visual Indicator (LED) is enabled it will show a sequence of 5 rapid blinks.

 During audio streaming, adjust the volume on the Streamer.
-The Streamer will control the volume of the audio input independently of the setting of the volume wheel.
+The Streamer will control the volume independently of the setting of the volume wheel.